7.2 A Closer Look at Rates and Accelerations Due to Innovation

 Farms were only so big.
 There were limits to how many acres a farmer and their family could manage, even with the new type of plough.
-Eventually, the total number of heavy ploughs in use levelled off as did food production.1See note 1.
+Eventually, the total number of heavy ploughs in use levelled off as did food production.1See Section 7.0, note 2.

 In other words, for an extended period of time, an approximately constant plough production rate led to accelerating crop yield rates.
 Eventually, however, the need for new ploughs (above and beyond maintenance and replacement) decreased.
 New ploughs were still needed but emphasis moved to maintenance and replacement.
 As a result, crop yield rates also levelled off.
 This is also indicated by equation (16) from the end of section 7.1.
 When production rates of ploughs moved toward maintenance and replacement, the difference-term in square brackets in equation (16) moved toward zero.
 Then net accelerations of crop yield rates also moved close to zero.
 Accelerations near zero mean that crop yield rates were leveling off.

 We have drawn attention to rates and accelerations in plough production, crop yield and the numbers of heavy ploughs made and available for use.
 To understand more about the whole process, we now look to sketches of graphs of general trends in pairs of rates and pairs of accelerations2For readers who have not yet studied calculus, at a point on the graph of a rate, the slope of the graph approximates acceleration at that time..